2007: Exploring the Inner Space of the Celebes Sea Explorers

 Professor

-Professor Filemon (“Mon”) Romero has been a faculty member of the Mindanao State University Tawi-Tawi College of Technology and Oceanography since 1971, where he rose in faculty rank as well as administrative functions until he became Chancellor from 1989 to 1994.
-He currently is a candidate for a Ph.D. in Environmental Science at the University of the Philippines in Diliman, and he is about to defend his paper on “Population Structure of Blue Crabs, Portunuspelagicus in the Visayan Sea.”
-He has a Master’s degree in Physical Oceanography from the same university.
-He joined WWF Philippines in 1996, serving as Director of the Oceans and Coasts Program.
-His engagement with WWF gave him extensive experience in administration and implementation of projects in marine protected areas (MPAs), biodiversity conservation, Integrated Conservation and Development Projects (ICDP), Coastal Resources Management (CRM) and Integrated Coastal Management (ICM).
+Professor Filemon (“Mon”) Romero has been since 1971 a faculty member of the Mindanao State University Tawi-Tawi College of Technology and Oceanography, where he rose in faculty rank as well as administrative functions until he became chancellor from 1989 to 1994.
+He currently is a candidate for a PhD in environmental science at the University of the Philippines in Diliman, and he is about to defend his paper on “Population Structure of Blue Crabs, Portunuspelagicus in the Visayan Sea.”
+He has a master’s degree in physical oceanography from the same university.
+He joined World Wildlife Fund (WWF) Philippines in 1996, serving as director of the Oceans and Coasts Program.
+His engagement with WWF gave him extensive experience in administration and implementation of projects in marine protected areas, biodiversity conservation, integrated conservation and development projects, coastal resources management, and integrated coastal management.
 This appointment also gave him many opportunities to travel to various parts of the world.
-He co-authored the Coral Reef Education for Students and Teachers (CREST) and has published 14 papers.
+He co-authored Coral Reef Education for Students and Teachers (CREST) and has published 14 papers.

 Mely RomeroMely Romero

-Dr. Mely Romero earned her Ph.D. in Agricultural Chemistry from the University of the Philippines in Los Banos in 2001.
-Her dissertation was on the “Physicochemical Characterization and Structure Elucidation of Agars from Selected Philippine Red Seaweeds”.
-She has been a faculty of the Mindanao State University Tawi-Tawi of Technology and Oceanography in Bongao, Tawi-Tawi Philippines since 1972.
-For her Master’s degree in Biochemistry she did a study on the “Partial Purification and Characterization Acetylcholinesterase of Conus geographus Venom.”
+Dr. Mely Romero earned her PhD in agricultural chemistry from the University of the Philippines in Los Banos in 2001.
+Her dissertation entitled “Physicochemical Characterization and Structure Elucidation of Agars from Selected Philippine Red Seaweeds.”
+She has been a faculty of the Mindanao State University (MSU) Tawi-Tawi College of Technology and Oceanography in Bongao, Tawi-Tawi Philippines, since 1972.
+For her master’s degree in biochemistry she did a study called the “Partial Purification and Characterization Acetylcholinesterase of Conus geographus Venom.”

-At present, Dr. Romero is the Director of Research of the MSU-Tawi-Tawi.
+At present, Dr. Romero is the director of research of the MSU-Tawi-Tawi.
 She also leads the Tawi-Tawi Marine Research and Development Foundation, a group of MSU faculty interested in promoting research and development in marine science and fisheries in Southern Philippines.
-Mely has been doing research on seaweeds culture and processing, and she has published 9 papers in international peer-reviewed and local journals.
+She has been doing research on seaweeds culture and processing, and she has published nine papers in international peer-reviewed and local journals.
 She earned the Elvira O. Tan Award for Best Paper in Marine Fisheries, International Publications Awards from the University of the Philippines and from the Mindanao State University.
-She is married to Prof. Filemon Romero and they have five sons.

 Gregory S. StoneGregory S. Stone